golang/go/misc/vim/readme.txt

 If you want to select fewer plugins, use the instructions in the rest of this file.

+A popular configuration is to gofmt Go source files when they are saved.
+To do that, add this line to the end of your $HOME/.vimrc.

+  autocmd FileType go autocmd BufWritePre <buffer> Fmt

 Vim syntax highlighting
 -----------------------